polyfy/polylith/readme.md

 If we run the `test` command again, it will now pass:
 ```
-Environments to run tests from: command-line
+projects to run tests from: command-line

-Running tests from the command-line environment, including 2 bricks: user, cli
+Running tests from the command-line project, including 2 bricks: user, cli

 Testing se.example.cli.core-test